'All in' or 'too little, too late...'?

 How does the audio work?
 How do I know I will get accurate pronunciation of Chinese?

 There’s two parts to the audio.
 The first is the recording of the newsletter via the Substack podcast function.
 This will be me reading out the English content and the Chinese words (not example sentences) in the newsletter.
 The audio for one newsletter takes around 15-20 minutes.
+You can access the first member audio post here.

 The second part is the example sentences for each word in Chinese, which will be in the member-only online database.
 For this I've partnered with Zoe Qian, a brilliant and talented conference interpreter and linguist.
 Zoe carefully edits out all of my mistakes, inaccuracies and typos each week ;).
 She then does the Chinese audio for example sentences which go into the database.
 You can visit her website here.
 Zoe is a Chinese native and is certified by the American Translators Association (ATA).